ivycat/posts-in-page/readme.txt

 = What is the point of this plugin? =

-Some of our clients wanted to output some posts in a specific page without fiddling with templates.
+It allows you to output or embed the posts in any page without modifying WordPress theme templates.

+= Does it work with Gutenberg? =

+Absolutely.
+Just use a Gutenberg Shortcode block or the Classic Edit block to add your shortcode.

+= Wait!
+The posts aren't styled like the posts on the rest of my site.

+That is likely true.
+Currently, Posts in Page doesn't output any styles; just some basic markup.
+To change how the posts appear on the page, you'll need to change the _output template_.

-= How do I change the output template =
+= How do I change the output template? =

 Simply copy the `posts_loop_template.php` to your theme directory and make changes as necessary.

-You can even rename it - but make sure to indicate that in the shortcode using the `template='template_name.php'`.
+You can even rename it - but make sure to indicate that in the shortcode using the `template='my-new-template-name.php'`.

 For file housekeeping, you can also create a _posts-in-page_ folder in your theme to store all of your custom templates.
 It isn't necessary to specify the _posts-in-page_ folder in your shortcode - Posts in Page will find it automatically.
 You can even use multiple templates for use with different shortcodes.